NohaMohamed244/R-Markdown-Presentation-Plotly/README.md

-# R-Markdown-Presentation-Plotly
+# Week 3 - Data Products (Coursera)

 This project contains a single Rmarkdown file that is an ioslides presentation demonstrating how to embed a plotly figure.